We currently have agreements with four suppliers for COVID-19 vaccines. These are Pfizer, Janssen Pharmaceutica, Novavax and AstraZeneca.

 New Zealand is securing COVID-19 vaccines through Advance Purchase Agreements with pharmaceutical suppliers.
 We have agreements with four suppliers.

-Our first COVID-19 vaccine agreement is for 1.5 million COVID-19 vaccines from Pfizer and BioNTech.
-This is enough vaccines for 750,000 people.
+Our first COVID-19 vaccine agreement was for 1.5 million COVID-19 vaccines from Pfizer.

 An in-principle agreement has been signed with Janssen Pharmaceutica to purchase up to 5 million COVID-19 vaccines.
 The Janssen vaccine is likely to be a single dose.